 EACH ROLL = 217 calories, 4 net carbs, 14g protein & 16g fat

 This is one of my most frequently made fat head bread recipes because I try to eat a grain-free diet due to an immune disease I have.
-I often make a batch of these homemade keto rolls to last me several days and have some on hand to ensure I have a grain-free alternative when I make things like hamburgers or BLTs for the family.
+I often make a batch of these homemade almond flour cheese buns to last me several days and have some on hand to ensure I have a grain-free alternative when I make things like hamburgers or BLTs for the family.
 They last for up to a week in the refrigerator.
 This easy recipe satisfies my hunger for bread-like items thanks to its fluffy nature and keeps me on track with my ketogenic diet.
 It is really so versatile since it can be made and rolled out to be pizza dough or even wrapped around hot dogs and baked.
 The options are endless and I am constantly creating new recipes using it.

 Here they are used in my KETO MUFFULETTA SANDWICH recipe.
 They are sturdy enough to hold up to this big delicious sandwich even with the olive salad.